-So, here’s a few from my business travels (part 1, anyway).
+So, here’s a few obscure or interesting places from my business travels (part 1, anyway).
 From Magic City suicide jumpers, to Monk Fudge, to a Bed & Breakfast inside a grocery store, the stories are interesting and places unique.

 I’ve done a lot of business in Oregon over the years, but on one trip with a business partner of ours (who’s since died of heart failure – sad story) led us Amity, OR.
 My travel companion told me about Monk Fudge.
 I was incredulous.
 What the heck are you talking about?!
 He showed me.
 Pretty weird, IMO (in an Oregon sort of way), but the fudge was delish.
 And yes, it’s an actual monastery that makes fudge.

 This was my 2nd ever business trip and the last time I ever checked a bag.
 When I landed in OKC they announced my name over the airport speaker and informed me to go to baggage claim.
 Yes indeed, it was lost.
 Never again.